AdobeDocs/commerce-operations.en/help/installation/prerequisites/search-engine/configure-apache.md

 >[!NOTE]
 >
 >OpenSearch support has been added in 2.4.4.
 OpenSearch is a compatible fork of ElasticSearch.
-All instructions to configure Magento to use ElasticSearch 7 apply to OpenSearch.
+All instructions to configure ElasticSearch 7 apply to OpenSearch.
 See [Migrate ElasticSearch to OpenSearch](https://experienceleague.adobe.com/docs/commerce-operations/upgrade-guide/prepare/opensearch-migration.html) for more information.

 This section discusses how to configure Apache as an *unsecure* proxy so that Adobe Commerce or Magento Open Source can use a search engine running on this server.
 This section does not discuss setting up HTTP Basic authentication; that is discussed in [Secure communication with Apache](#es-ws-secure-apache).